 One exception to the church’s organizational structure is the Archdiocese for the Military Services, USA.
 Baptisms on American military bases or installations are recorded here, as well as later sacraments for that person.
 Records for marriages performed on bases are sent back to the home parish.
 You can request records (they go back to 1917) with a form on the Archdiocese’s website; click on Offices, then Sacramental Records Form.

 If a parish has passed along its older records, contact the diocesan or archdiocesan archives.
-US Catholic Sources: A Diocesan Research Guide by Virginia Humling has descriptions of dioceses and their archives.
+US Catholic Sources: A Diocesan Research Guide by Virginia Humling (Ancestry) has descriptions of dioceses and their archives.
 Many of these archives also have excellent websites; search for the name of the diocese plus the word archive.
 Diocesan boundaries change over time; the Official Catholic Directory can help you track those boundaries and church archivists can help you determine where records are today.
-Click here for Eastern churches and choose List of Eparchies under Resources.
+Likewise, you can find a list of eparchies here.

 Remember that the church’s primary purpose is ministry, not genealogy.
 Keep requests limited and specific, include all known information and a donation to the church, and be polite and patient.
 You may not get direct access to sacramental records, which are considered private.
 Staff likely will copy or transcribe records before 1930; request a photocopy of the record rather than an abstract.